learn-co-curriculum/phase-1-class-extension-lab/README.md

 3. Define a `Square` class that inherits from `Polygon`.
 It has access to `perimeter` inherited from `Polygon`.
-* Implement a getter method `isValid` that checks if the the given 4 sides for a square is valid.
+* Use the `get` keyword to make a getter method `isValid` that checks if the the given 4 sides for a square is valid.
 A square is valid when the lengths of all sides are equal.
-* Implement a getter method `area` that calculates the area of the square.
+* Use the `get` keyword to make a getter method `area` that calculates the area of the square.

 ## Resources